Phoenix314159/sql-massive-node/README.md

 ## Setup your server

-Get your basic server working.
-Follow the steps from the mini-project to setup a server :
+Get your basic server working.dd  Follow the steps from the mini-project to setup a server :

 * Require and setup express and get it listening on a port
 * Require MassiveJS and Connect to a database (make a new one, or use one you've already made).